GregOwen/GregOwen.github.io/_posts/2021-06-08-understanding-derive-clone.md

    |                                                                          ^^^^^^^
 ```

-At first, I was very confused about why this failed to compile.
+At first, I was confused about why this failed to compile.
 Why does Rust complain that `the trait Clone is not implemented for NNC`?
 I only want `CloneByRc<NNC>` to implement `Clone`.
 The whole point of using an `Rc` was so that `NNC` wouldn't *need* to implement `Clone`.

-After that, I was very confused about why the original code compiled at all.
+Once I understood the compilation error, I was confused about why the original code compiled at all.
 If `CloneByRc<NCC>` doesn't actually implement `Clone`, why didn't the original code throw an error when I tried to `#[derive(Clone)]`?

-Eventually, I was no longer confused about either of those things, which is why I'm writing this blog post.
+Eventually, I figured out both the compilation error and the successful compilation of the original code, which is why I'm writing this blog post.

 # What `#[derive(Clone)]` promises